Set yourself a new goal for Lent

 Even those of us without religious beliefs are often motivated to take on a Lenten challenge.
 It’s a long enough stretch of time – 6 weeks – that we can form a new habit or break an old one, but short enough that it feels achievable and has a clear beginning and end, something that’s essential to staying on track with a goal.
 Even in an increasingly secular society, Lent’s popularity and appeal endures.

 Whatever your reasons, Lent can be a great opportunity for self-improvement.
-Why not challenge yourself and set a new goal to work towards until Easter?
+Why not challenge yourself and set a new goal to work towards until Easter, or take the opportunity to try something new?
 Here’s a few of our favourite ideas:

 Take a break from Facebook